Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:05 Yeah.

-08:06 Okay, cool.
+08:05 Okay, cool.

-08:09 Well, let's, let's talk about Netflix.
+08:08 Let's, let's talk about Netflix.

 08:11 They are doing such cool stuff with Python.

-08:13 Yeah, so it's Python and more.
+08:13 So it's Python and more.

-08:39 And that's true at Netflix as well, and that's what this article is talking about, is a lot of the cool things that they've done.
+08:41 And that's what kind of this article is talking about is a lot of the cool things that they've done.

-08:46 And over the last few years, they've seen a larger and larger growth, and they've also said basically this is our supplied data chain.
+08:46 And it's, it's over the last few years, they've seen a larger and larger growth.

-08:56 I never really thought about all the different types of people that interact with data, but They listed, they have a little diagram, they listed like nine or 10 different job roles that interact with data a little bit differently, but they're all interacting with it.
+09:02 They listed like eight, nine or 10 different job roles that interact with data a little bit differently, but they're all interacting with it.

-09:32 In the process, they've came up with some really cool extra projects that they've open-sourced or developing in the open.
+09:24 And in their effort to use notebooks and Jupyter to kind of streamline and make things easier for people in the process, they've came up with some really cool extra projects that they've open sourced or developing in the open.

-09:40 I'm going to run through a few of them.
+09:39 And one of them is, I'm going to run through a few of them.

-09:42 One of them is called Interact, and it's an alternative user interface that has some cool things like inline cell toolbars and drag and drop cells.
+09:43 And it's an alternative user interface that has some cool things like inline cell toolbars and drag and drop cells.

-09:51 I didn't know that you couldn't do that in Jupyter, but that's neat, and and a built-in data explorer.
+09:51 I didn't know that you couldn't do that in Jupyter, but that's neat.

-09:58 And then, if you've got a Jupyter Notebook all set up with some data, well, wouldn't it be cool if you could have some of your states parameterized so you can run the whole notebook with different parameters?
+09:58 And then if you've got a Jupyter notebook all set up with some data, well, it wouldn't be cool if you could have some of your states parameterized so you can run the whole notebook with different parameters.

 10:11 This is almost like making a notebook like a function you can call and pass it inputs and get outputs.